Dynosol/cf_ai_clarvis/README.md

-# Clarvis - AI Chat Extension
+# Clarvis - AI Chat Browser Extension

 An AI-powered Chrome extension that provides an intelligent chat assistant with awareness of your current page context.
 Generate study materials, ask questions, and get help understanding web content.